nicola144/personal_site/content/about.md

  <br>
  <br>
  <br>
 I like collaborating with people.
-If you feel like there is "a match", please feel free to email me for a chat about common topics, and let's see if there is a collaboration waiting there.
+If you do research in very related topics, feel free to drop me an email.
 Some topics I am exploring now are:
 <ul>
-  <li>Efficient adaptive <i>importance sampling</i> schemes for statistical decision making</li>
+  <li> <i>Importance Sampling</i> schemes for joint estimation of multiple quantities. </li>
-  <li>Methods of fusion of interventional and observational data for efficient <i>causal estimation</i> </li>
+  <li>Methods of fusion of interventional and observational data for efficient <i>causal estimation</i>. </li>
+  <li>Adaptation schemes for particle filters proposals. </li>
+  <li> Effective sample size - like metrics for importance sampling and/or particle filtering. </li>
 </ul>
 </p>